rachelesmee/website/foss4gukonline2020/sessions.md

 # Locus Charter - Helping to use location data ethically and responsibly (presentation)

-Denise McKenzie,	Benchmark Initiative, Geovation: 🛰️ 16:10
+Denise McKenzie,	Benchmark Initiative, Geovation: 🛰️ 16:10	BST (UTC+1)

 _The Locus Charter is an international set of principles and guidance for ethical and good practice in using location data._